 There's probably a typo in this post.
 An I'm okay with that.

-The other day, I was reading an article I had written for a magazine a few months ago.
-It had been some time since I had last touched the project, so I had forgotten what I had written.
+The other day, I came across an old article I'd written for a magazine a few years ago.
+It had been some time since I'd finished the project, so I had forgotten what I had written.

-This dissatisfaction occurs nearly every time I write something, and, I’m told it’s typical amongst creative people:
+Everywhere you look, creative people struggle with liking their own work.
+This dissatisfaction occurs nearly every time I write something, and, it seems to be typical amongst many creative professionals.

 - Directors struggle to watch their own films.

-- Actors can’t stand to see themselves on screen.
+- Many artists can't stand to see their work on display.